vitorp07/Kodistubs/docs/using.rst

     **Adding Kodistubs to the current project in PTVS**

-After that you'll get code completion and quick help for Kodi Python API functions/classes/methods.
+This enables code completion and docstrings pop-ups for Kodi Python API functions/classes/methods.

 .. figure:: _static/ptvs_autocompletion.jpg

-    **Code completion and quick help in PTVS**
+    **Code completion and a docstring pop-up in PTVS**

 Testing Code
 ============